Adaptive moving mesh methods for the planar Willmore flow: Numerical experiments

 To facilitate the simultaneous measurement of temporal and spatial convergence rates, we impose the relation \(h^{2} \approx \Delta t^{\,k}\).
 Accordingly, the pair \((h_\ell, \Delta t_\ell)\) is updated as

-Figs.~\ref{fig:AWARtimeorder}--\ref{fig:ABDFktimeorder} present the errors obtained from the A-WAR algorithm and the A-BDFk-FDMs.
+Figs.~\ref{fig:ABDFktimeorder}--\ref{fig:AWARtimeorder} present the errors obtained from the A-BDF$k$-FDMs, the A-RLM-BDF$k$-FDMs and the A-WAR algorithm.
 In both settings, the numerical results exhibit convergence rates that agree remarkably well with the theoretical predictions $O(\Delta t^{\,k})$, thereby confirming first- through fourth-order temporal accuracy for BDF1--BDF4.
+For the A-RLM-BDF$k$-FDMs, the computed errors for BDF1 and BDF2 also achieve the expected temporal convergence rates of first and second order, respectively.
 Moreover, due to the prescribed coupling between the spatial and temporal step sizes, the computations also demonstrate a second-order convergence rate in space, which is fully consistent with the expected accuracy $O(h^{2})$.

-\end{example} \begin{example} In this example, we compare the mesh distribution and mesh quality of three numerical methods, namely the BDFk-FDMs, the A-WAR algorithm, and the A-BDFk-FDMs, during the curve evolution process.
+\end{example} \begin{example} In this example, we compare the mesh distribution and mesh quality of three numerical methods, namely the BDF$k$-FDMs, the A-WAR algorithm, and the A-BDF$k$-FDMs, during the curve evolution process.
 For convenience, we restrict our attention to the case \(k=1\).
 We consider three types of initial curves and examine the corresponding grid point distributions generated by the three methods.
 It can be observed from Fig. \ref{fig:mesh1}, Fig. \ref{fig:mesh2} and Fig. \ref{fig:mesh3} that, as the geometric complexity of the initial curves increases, both adaptive methods proposed in this work are able to maintain good mesh quality throughout the evolution.
 This, in turn, ensures the reliability and correctness of the computed curve evolution.

 In addition, to evaluate the mesh quality, several quantitative measures are employed.
 In particular, the ratio between the maximum and minimum arc lengths,

 is used as a standard indicator of mesh uniformity.
 In addition, the mesh quality measure